-In December of 1960, 163 Marlborough was acquired from Toba Finn by Harry Freedman and his wife, Lillian R. (Zacks/Sacks) Freedman.
+On December 20.
+1960, 163 Marlborough was acquired from Toba Finn by Harry Freedman and his wife, Lillian R. (Zacks/Sacks) Freedman.
 They acquired 164 Marlborough at the same time.
 They lived in Newton.

 Harry Freedman was a real estate dealer specializing in dormitories and multiple dwellings.

 That same month, he transferred both properties to Garden Halls, Inc., of which he was president and treasurer.